We’ve been getting the same question from an increasing number of students: “Can I get an MBA through GMAT without work experience?”

 - an average of 1 minute 48 seconds in the Verbal section;

 - and an average of 1 minute 57 seconds in the Quant section.

 This should not be mistaken to be the time taken by the student to answer every question, since the data talks about the AVERAGE time per question.

 To offer a perspective, the average time per question in the different sections of the GMAT is as follows:

->An average of 1 minutes 48 seconds per question in the Verbal section
+- An average of 1 minute 48 seconds per question in the Verbal section

 On comparing the ESR and the ideal times, it may be observed very clearly that the time management could have been better in the IR and the quant sections.